All Episodes

 In fact, McCain in 2000 won New Hampshire by 16 percentage points.

-He ends up winning it by what, five percentage points last night?
+He ends up winning it by, what, five percentage points last night?

-Uh uh there were this was not an upset.
+Um, uh, there were this was not an upset.

-Uh and I really do wonder about how many first-time voters registered from Vermont and Massachusetts yesterday.
+Uh, and I really do wonder about how many first-time voters registered from Vermont and Massachusetts yesterday.

-And every scenario is based on what happens in one state.
+Um, but one scenario after another is out there, and every scenario is based on what happens in one state.

 After Iowa, Hillary was finished, talking about the drive-bys here and their polling units.